-Real estate and other assets acquired through, or in lieu of, loan foreclosure are held for sale and are initially recorded at the lower of fair value less estimated selling costs or the loan balance on the date of foreclosure.
+Real estate and other assets acquired through, or in lieu of, loan foreclosures are held for sale and are initially recorded at the lower of fair value less estimated selling costs or the loan balance on the date of foreclosure.
 Losses arising from the initial acquisition of property, in full or partial satisfaction of loans, are charged to the allowance for loan losses.

 Subsequent to foreclosure, valuations are periodically performed by management and the assets are carried at the lower of the initial carrying value or fair value less costs to sell.
-Any decline in value subsequent to foreclosure is reported as a loss on foreclosed assets and included in noninterest income or expense.
+Any decline in value subsequent to foreclosure is reported as a loss on foreclosed assets and included in non-interest income or expense.
 Operating expenses relative to foreclosed assets are expensed as incurred, while certain improvements and other costs may be capitalized if the expenditures are likely to be recaptured upon disposition of the asset.
-Gain or loss on the sale of foreclosed real estate.
-At September 30, 2018 and 2017, foreclosed real estate was \$-0- and \$189, respectively.
-Other repossessed other assets at September 30, 2018 and 2017, was \$-0-.
+Gain or loss on the sale of foreclosed assets, if any, is recognized at the time of sale.
+Repossessed other assets include foreclosed real estate.
+At September 30, 2020 and 2019, foreclosed real estate was \$-0-.
+Other repossessed other assets at September 30, 2020 and 2019, was \$-0-.